 • We will not be able to provide Bibles, so please bring your own.

-• If you need to amend or cancel your booking, please contact the Church Administrator ASAP email@example.com / 01252 719243.
+• If you need to cancel your booking, please do so ASAP by clicking on the link at the bottom of your seating request confirmation email.
+If you’re unable to do this, or need to amend your booking, please contact the Church Administrator ASAP firstname.lastname@example.org / 01252 719243.

 We are sorry if these measures seem a little draconian, but we need to follow the guidelines that have been issued by the Government for our safety.